kitsunefet/aav/README.md

-AAV WotLK Classic - Atrox Arena Viewer
+AAV Cata Classic - Atrox Arena Viewer

 ===

-**WotLK Classic**
+**Cata Classic**
-This is a ressurection of Atrox Arena Viewer to work with WotLK Classic.
-The original addon uses some WoW API that is not available to WotLK Classic, the features using the unavailable API have been reworked/replaced (if possible) or removed.
+This is a ressurection of Atrox Arena Viewer to work with Cata Classic.
+The original addon uses some WoW API that is not available to Cata Classic, the features using the unavailable API have been reworked/replaced (if possible) or removed.

 ===